PRODUCT DESCRIPTION

 AVAILABILITY

 AVIBELA can be made available in the 88 countries shown in the map below.
-AVIBELA is currently registered in Kenya, Madagascar, Nigeria, Rwanda, Tanzania, Uganda, and Zambia.
+AVIBELA is currently registered in Botswana, the Democratic Republic of Congo, Kenya, Madagascar, Malawi, Nigeria, Rwanda, Tanzania, Uganda, and Zambia.

 HOW TO ACCESS AVIBELA